Bridging the Gap Between Indexing and Retrieval for Differentiable Search Index with Query Generation: Results

-Finally, our results also show that model size has a large impact on the original DSI model.
-On both datasets we find that the effectiveness of DSI decreases dramatically with a smaller base model.
-In contrast, DSI-QG-base still works well on XORQA 100k and even slightly better on MS MARCO 100k.
-These results suggest that, with our proposed DSI-QG framework, a large pre-trained T5 model is not necessarily needed, thus DSI-QG enjoys a faster retrieval inference and a lower GPU memory requirement.
+Next, we specifically focus on the impact of model size on retrieval effectiveness.
+We note that the effectiveness of the original DSI method decreases dramatically with a smaller base model.
+In contrast, model size has relatively little impact on the effectiveness of DSI-QG.
+This suggests that when using the DSI-QG framework, a large pre-trained T5 model is not necessarily required.
+The use of a smaller T5 model means that DSI-QG can feature faster retrieval inference time and lower GPU memory requirements.